EVM Object Format (EOF) removes the possibility to create contracts using CREATE

 have EOF code as initcode (starting with EF00

 ).
-Such a container may contain arbitrarily deeply nesting subcontainers.
+Such a container may include arbitrarily deeply nesting subcontainers.
 The initcontainer

 and its subcontainers are recursively validated according to all the validation rules applicable for the EOF version in question.
 Next, the 0th code section of the initcontainer